 - Track & optimize your email campaigns

-The first step in creating targeted campaigns is to know who your target audience is.
+The first step increating targeted email campaigns is to know who your target audience is for email marketing.
 The more you understand your customers, the easier it will be to create the best-targeted email campaigns.

 Start by gathering customer data like: